Working with Indian professionals: how to improve communication

 As a European boss, partner or client, it is therefore smart to examine your own way of communicating and to teach yourself ways to convey your message in a softer way with the necessary substantiation.
 This way you prevent a potential business partner or colleague from being put off, because they experience your way of communicating as rude.

-In Europe, in almost all cases you will get an honest insight into how feasible your plans or ideas are, how long it will take to realize a project and how much it will cost.
+In Europe, in almost all cases you will get an honest insight into how feasible your plans or ideas are, how long it will take to realise a project and how much it will cost.
 In India, this is different, there people will be inclined to give you the answer they expect you to want to hear.
 A ‘no’ is therefore not found in the vocabulary of an Indian.

 It is therefore important that you learn to read between the lines and learn to ask the right questions, in order to gain the most honest insight possible into the situation.
 In addition, India requires a more flexible attitude from Europeans regarding deadlines and budgets, which is simply an aspect of doing business in India that you need to take into account.